jefferies917/latin-word-finder/README.md

 WHERE P.team = 'PSG';
 ```

 B. Why?
-The WHERE query is selecting A.player_id = B.player.id.
+The WHERE query is selecting A.player_id = B.player.id, using a dot instead of an underscore.
 This is probably a typo

 How would I rewrite it?
 The where query should be: WHERE A.player_id = B.player_id.
 Id probably consider changing the name of the column to striker_id to avoid confusion

 C. How would i rewrite the query to remove a subquery?
 By using JOIN